Scott A. Holaday

 - Ph.D., Botany, University of Florida (1978)

 - B.S., Forestry, University of Illinois (1971)

-A second project involves the study of the physiological bases for why nitrogen enrichment of wetlands facilitates their invasion by certain non-native species.
-The study focuses on the invasive grass, Phalaris arundinacea, and the sedges in the genus, Carex, that are often displaced by P. arundinacea.
+Other projects involved the study of the physiological bases for why nitrogen enrichment of wetlands facilitates their invasion by certain non-native species.
+The study focused on the invasive grass, Phalaris arundinacea, and the sedges in the genus, Carex, that are often displaced by P. arundinacea.
 A high photosynthetic rate is important for the competitive success of P. arundinacea, and it allocates a high proportion of its leaf nitrogen to photosynthetic proteins.
 Under nitrogen deprivation, it allocates much less nitrogen to photosynthesis and becomes a poor competitor.
 A more conservative approach is taken by Carex stricta that allocates a moderate proportion of its leaf nitrogen to photosynthesis when nitrogen is readily available.
 However, when it experiences nitrogen deprivation, it will maintain its nitrogen in photosynthesis for a couple of months.
-What controls these allocation differences and whether other species of Carex are closer to P. arundinacea in terms of leaf nitrogen allocation will require molecular and physiological analyses.
-A position for a master's student to work on this project is now available.
+What controls these allocation differences and whether other species of Carex are closer to P. arundinacea in terms of leaf nitrogen allocation requires molecular and physiological analyses.

 - Singh, B., L. Haley, J. Nightengale, W.-H. Kang, C.H.
 Haigler, and A.S.
 Holaday.
 2005 Long-term night chilling of cotton, Gossypiumhirsutum, does not result in reduced CO2 assimilation.
 Funct.
 Plant Biol.
 32:655-666.